 Normal, IL 61790-2200

-Applicants must submit a writing sample that is scholarly work, not a personal statement.
-The writing sample should be limited to 5-15 pages.
-The writing sample should be downloaded as part of the University application.
+Applicants must submit a writing sample that is scholarly work (i.e., a research paper, an independent study project report, a literature review, etc.) and approximately 5-15 pages.
+The writing sample should be uploaded in the online application.

 Illinois State University